K3ra-y/Sustainability_Survey/README.md

 # Aim of the Survey

-***Question of Interest :*** Does person’s frequency of recycling influence her/his opinion and attitudes towards the importance of sustainability?
+***Question of Interest :*** Does a person’s frequency of recycling influence her/his opinion and attitudes towards the importance of sustainability?

 ## Survey will consist of following questions;